macagua/pyve/README.rst

 Installation
 ------------

-For install the **pyve** package, you need to execute the following command:
+For install the **pyve** package from PyPI, you need to execute the following command:

 ::